Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 It wasn’t until 1998 that a woman won a Tony Award for Best Director of a musical.
 That was Julie Taymor, who won for The Lion King.
 In 2013, Cyndi Lauper became the first woman to win (solo) a Tony Award for Best Original Score for Kinky Boots.

 Oprah Winfrey wasn’t comfortable in her role as a TV news anchorwoman from ages 19 through 24, and her empathy with her interviewees earned her criticism, rather than accolades from her bosses.
 It wasn’t until she was given the opportunity to host her own talk show that Winfrey began to feel comfortable in her own skin.
 “I’ve found my home,” she remarked to Time.
 Her own talk show debuted in 1986, and Winfrey is now considered one of the most influential women on television.
-Here are our favorite quotes from Oprah that will help you seize the day.
+These TV shows with strong female leads should be on your watch list.

 Aretha Franklin, first female Rock ‘n Roll Hall of Famer